GuyHoozdis/hypermodern-python/.github/pull_request_template.md

-# Why Are We Doing This
+# Why Are We Doing This?

 _The changelog already shows **what** changed.
 Add context so we know **why** these changes are desirable._